helm/charts/stable/bookstack/README.md

 ## Configuration

-The following table lists the configurable parameters of the Redmine chart and their default values.
+The following table lists the configurable parameters of the Bookstack chart and their default values.

 |            Parameter              |              Description                 |                          Default                        |
 | --------------------------------- | ---------------------------------------- | ------------------------------------------------------- |